 In November 2010, the College issued \$95,035 of the Vermont Educational and Health Buildings Financing Agency (VEHBFA) Revenue Refunding Bonds (Middlebury College Project) Series 2010 ("the Series 2010 Bonds") in a tax-exempt financing.
-The proceeds from this issuance were used to refund the VEHBFA Adjustable Rate Revenue Bonds (Middlebury College Project) Series 1988A, the VEHBFA Revenue Bonds (Middlebury College Project) Series 2002B and the VEHBFA Revenue Bonds (Middlebury College Project) Series 2002B and the VEHBFA Revenue Bonds (Middlebury College Project) Series 2010 Bonds bear interest at the rate of 5.00% per annum and will mature on November 1, 2040.
+The proceeds from this issuance were used to refund the VEHBFA Adjustable Rate Revenue Bonds (Middlebury College Project) Series 1988A, the VEHBFA Revenue Bonds (Middlebury College Project) Series 2002B and the VEHBFA Revenue Bonds (Middlebury College Project) Series 2008 Variable Rate Demand Obligations, and to pay certain costs of issuance of the Bonds.
+The Series 2010 Bonds bear interest at the rate of 5.00% per annum and will mature on November 1, 2040.